tristankenney/devbox-next/README.md

 2. Make sure you have both `/workspace` and `/srv/sites-enabled` available.

     `/workspace` needs to point to your Eclipse workspace directory.

-    `sudo ln -s /home/{myusername}/workspace /workspace` should get you started.
+        sudo ln -s /home/{myusername}/workspace /workspace

+    should get you started.

     `/srv/sites-enabled/` is a directory containing symlinks that point to any web roots you'd like to serve.
-    For example, if you would like to serve `http://mysite.myname` that resides in `/workspace/mysite/path/to/webroot` you would use the command `sudo ln -s /workspace/mysite/path/to/webroot/ /srv/sites-enabled/mysite.myname`.
+    For example, if you would like to serve `http://mysite.myname` that resides in `/workspace/mysite/path/to/webroot` you would use the command

+        sudo ln -s /workspace/mysite/path/to/webroot/ /srv/sites-enabled/mysite.myname

     You would then be able to view the page in your browser at http://mysite.myname:8080 (Web requests are served at 8080)

 3. Clone this repo into your workspace, cd into the directory and issue `vagrant up`.
 You might want to grab a coffee as provisioning the box can take a little while.